Inverness C.T. versus MORTON

 Admission is by ticket only, which can be purchased at the ticket office at the front of the main stand, and prices are:

-Morton fans will be situated in the Main Stand and enter via turnstile 6.
+Morton fans will be situated in the South Stand and enter via turnstiles 7 to 8.

 Inverness Caledonian Thistle is a family club and expects fans to behave reasonably.
 Searching may take place prior to entry and unacceptable behaviour will not be tolerated with offenders liable to ejection of arrest.